abacus-gene/paml-tutorial/intro-mcmc/README.md

 ### Example 4

-Lastly, we will run two chains with different starting values so that we can compare their efficiency:
+Lastly, we will run two chains with different starting values so that we can assess the impact that chain efficiency may have on chain convergence for these specific runs:

 ```r
 # Run an efficient chain (i.e., good proposal step sizes)